SteeltoeOSS/Samples/README.md

 All new development is done on the dev branch.
 More stable versions of the samples can be found on the master branch.

+# Documentation

+If you are looking for documentation on how to use the Steeltoe components, you can find that [here](http://steeltoe.io/docs/).

 # Building & Running

 See the Readmes for each sample for instructions on how to build and run.